For 24 Years Our Doors Have Always Been Open

 It was clear almost immediately that 13 rooms were not enough and construction was undertaken in 1994 to expand the House to 29 rooms.
 To meet the needs of families with immune-compromised pediatric patients the Apartments on 800 East were renovated and opened in March 2002 - to provide families a place for long-term stays.
 In September 2004, the Brigham Street Inn Bed and Breakfast was purchased to offer a quiet, peaceful house for families with the most critically ill children.

-Not all families who have a seriously ill or injured child need to stay at the Ronald McDonald House - sometimes what they need most is a quite place to rest and regroup right in the hospital - to help families like this we opened the Ronald McDonald Family Room in the Ogden Regional Medical Center in 2009.
+Not all families who have a seriously ill or injured child need to stay at the Ronald McDonald House - sometimes what they need most is a quite place to rest and regroup right in the hospital - to help families like this we opened the Ronald McDonald Family Rooms at Ogden Regional Medical Center in 2009 and at Primary Children's Hospital in 2013.

 Since opening our doors, we have served over 35,000 families from all over the world.